-- Use assertion rather than verbal aggression. - Focusing on the behaviour or issue at that point, rather than reactive behaviour simply directed at the student. - De-escalating the natural tension using a calmer, slower voice after having made our point briefly, and clearly allowing appropriate cool-off time. - Engaging in repairing and rebuilding with the student at a later stage that day (if possible).
+- De-escalating the natural tension using a calmer, slower voice after having made our point briefly, and clearly allowing appropriate cool-off time. - Engaging in repairing and rebuilding with the student at a later stage that day (if possible).

 All staff are to enforce minimum, sensible discipline and aim to be consistent by: